mitchgavan/mitchgavan.github.io/_posts/2016-08-08-react-quiz.md

   export default Question;
 {% endhighlight %}

 You may be wondering why we're not using the class syntax for this component.
 Since this is a [stateless presentation component](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions), we don't need to use a class to create the component.
-In fact it's best practice not to, as you eliminate a lot of boilerplate code this way.
+In fact it's best practice not to, as it allows you to eliminate a lot of boilerplate code this way.

 There's a popular pattern in React that divides your components into two categories; **presentational** and **container** components.
 The most basic description of this pattern is that container components should be concerned with how things work, and presentational components should define how things look.
 Check out [this article](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.ezqa6w143) for a more detailed explanation.

 This very simple component is just displaying the question.
 The question's content is being passed in via props from a container component.
 The `propTypes` (short for property types) in React are used to assist developers, they define the type of prop and what props are required.
-React will warn you in the console when there is an invalid `propType`.
+React will warn you when there is an invalid `propType`.

 Let's add this component to our main container component.
-First we need to import the component, open  `App.js` add this import statement just below the others:
+First we need to import the component, open  `App.js` and add this import statement just below the others:

 {% highlight text %}
   import Question from './components/Question';